 While certain treatments or therapies may help manage symptoms associated with cerebral palsy, as discussed above, the condition is permanent.
 However, cerebral palsy is non-progressive, which means that damage to the brain will not get worse over time.

-If your child is affected by cerebral palsy as a result of malpractice, call our Chicago birth injury attorneys at (877) 262-9767 to discuss your situation.
+If your child is affected by cerebral palsy as a result of malpractice, call our Chicago birth injury attorneys to discuss your situation.
 We can discuss your child’s unique situation, help you to determine your best legal options and be a trusted counselor during this difficult time.
-We represent families nationwide, and have offices located in Chicago, New York and Wilmington, DE.